Radio Zeta Rock & Pop: First years

 Z Rock & Pop 95.5 FM officially went on-air on 8 December 1997 at 00:00 with the 1970s classic "Venus" by Dutch band Shocking Blue as the first song.
 In its first years the station bet for the latest in music mixing with the classics of Rock & Pop such in English as in Spanish with genres like rock, pop, R&B, oldies, adult contemporary, AOR, new wave, ballads and reggae.
 The first DJ's staff was formed with Juan Carlos Hurtado, Ninoska Cuba, Coco Valderrama, Arturo Otoya, Juan Vargas and Luigi Santana.
 Likewise, the station added to its hourly programming the news micros directed by María Elena Castro (Mariaelena Cruz), and developed by 16 reporters.
-Timely and truthful information increased the audience at that tim.
-Whit the voice of Randy Calandra.
+Timely and truthful information increased the audience at that time.
+With the voice of Randy Calandra.

-The radiostation became competitor of Stereo 100, which played on the classic format; and of Studio 92 and Radio América 94.3 FM for the latest and the best in music.
-Then by May 2004, the radiostation also had a direct competence which was Oxígeno 102.1 FM, a brand-new station of then which played the same format on.
+The radio station became competitor of Stereo 100, which played on the classic format; and of Studio 92 and Radio América 94.3 FM for the latest and the best in music.
+Then by May 2004, the radio station also had a direct competence which was Oxígeno 102.1 FM, a brand-new station of then which played the same format on.

-From 1998, the radiostation decided to innovate with the entry of more DJ's who will form the group, such in sound support, production and contents.
+From 1998, the radio station decided to innovate with the entry of more DJ's who will form the group, such in sound support, production and contents.
 In addition, by broadcasting the weekly countdowns where the one-hit wonders were played on, so "The Hot Z" is named for the song which was the number one of the mentioned ranking.
 Also, the annual countdowns were held and broadcast every 8 December, date of the anniversary of the radiostation, where they selected the "Hot Z" of the year.
-The ranking lasted until 2005 so the radiostation started broadcasting more classic music, specially from the 80's.
+The ranking lasted until 2005 so the radio station started broadcasting more classic music, specially from the 80's.

 In 2002, the website of the radiostation www.radioz.fm is premiered, where the audience could get some information about the latest music and artists, play games online, laugh with some humorous sketches and specially, vote for songs for any ranking that were set to be played on the radio.